bmcandr/lis-bootcamp/docs/LIS-on-NCCS-discover.md

     This command will use the information you added to `~/.ssh/config`.

-3. At the `PASSCODE:` prompt, enter the 8-digit RSA key.
+3. At the `PASSCODE:` prompt, enter your 8-digit RSA key.
 If using the RSA app for mobile devices, the key is displayed after entering your PIN.
-If you are using a RSA hard token (e.g., key-fob), enter your PIN + 8-digit RSA key at this prompt.
+If you are using a RSA hard token (e.g., key-fob), enter your PIN + 8-digit RSA key.

-4. At the `Host:` prompt, enter `discover`.
+4. If a `Host:` prompt appears, enter `discover`.

 5. At the `Password:` prompt, enter your NCCS LDAP password.